frappe/erpnext_com/erpnext_com/www/docs/user/manual/en/quality-management/quality_feedback.md

  * Name: Name of the Customer or User.

- * Template : Selecting the template for the Feedback and the parameters are automatically populated for the Feedback.
+1. Selecting a Quality Feedback Template will automatically populate the parameters for the Quality Feedback.

  * Feedback :